apache/apisix-dashboard/docs/en/latest/install.md

 WorkingDirectory=/usr/local/apisix-dashboard
 ExecStart=/usr/local/apisix-dashboard/manager-api -c /usr/local/apisix-dashboard/conf/conf.yaml
 ```

+You need to copy it to the `/usr/lib/systemd/system` directory and execute the `systemctl daemon-reload` command.

 :::note
 You will first need to copy the entire contents of the `output` directory to the `/usr/local/apisix-dashboard` folder.